penneyc1/RNAseq_cwl/README.md

 # RNAseq_cwl
-Pipeline for processing fastq files through one or more of: Fastqc-kallisto-STAR-rMATS-RSEM.
+Pipeline for processing fastq files through one or more of: Cutadapt-Fastqc-kallisto-STAR-rMATS-RSEM.

 Requires an environment with cwltool, fastqc, kallisto, STAR, RSEM and rMATS installed and pointed to by your $PATH variable.